sparkflows/sparkflows-docs/docs/user-guide/data-quality/index.rst

 .. figure:: ../../_assets/user-guide/data-quality/expect-unique-output.png
    :alt: data-quality-userguide
-   :width: 75%
+   :width: 80%

-Expect Column Values To NOt Be Null
+Expect Column Values To Not Be Null
 ++++++++

 Below is a sample workflow which contains the **ExpectColumnValuesToNotBeNull processor** in Fire Insights.
 It demonstrates the usage of the ExpectColumnValuesToNotBeNull node to validate the absence of null values in specified columns of the input dataset.